 These easy za’atar spiced pizzas are a flavourful yet light alternative to regular pizzas.
 Traditionally a breakfast food, these little guys are laden with spices and your favourite healthy toppings.
 Perfect for brunch, lunch or a light dinner.

-These easy za’atar spiced pizzas put my pizza envy to rest.
-Since discovering them, I haven’t even thought about making my own pizzas – not to mention the elf won’t eat them but that’s another story.
-Easy za’atar spiced pizzas are…well easy but they are just so good.
-They are so flavourful, brushed with zesty spices and dressed with your favourite topping.
+These easy za’atar spiced are SO GOOD.
+Since discovering I can’t get enough.
+Easy za’atar spiced pizzas are…well easy but they are just so yum.
+They are light but flavourful, brushed with zesty spices and dressed with your favourite topping.

 Not too many dishes are more popular in Lebanese breakfast than the manoosheh, or the plural Manakish, round flat discs of bread covered with za’atar, brushed with olive oil and grilled.
 My little pack, however, enjoys these easy za’atar spiced pizzas for brunch, lunch and sometimes a light dinner.

 Za’atar is an incredibly versatile spice mix.
 It works with so many bases and is a perfect balance to smooth nutty hummus, roasted potatoes or even sprinkled on soup.
 I have bought za’ataar from the store before but I prefer a little more kick in my mix (I am a flavour hound – I’d lick the salt from your hand if it wasn’t socially frowned upon) so I created my own recipe.

 My za’atar spice recipe has a real citrus zing from the sumac and a good hit of sea saltiness.
 However, once you get your head around the base flavours you can tweak it your liking.
 Simples.